-This reading is analogous to how the various pro-slavery provisions, such as the Three Fifths Clause, were simply ignored after the Thirteenth, Fourteenth, and Fifteen Amendments were passed.
-In addition, this reading would not render the Equal Suffrage Clause superfluous.
-For example, an amendment to eliminate a state, allocate zero senators to a state, or abolish the Senate would run afoul of the provision.
-Statutes to do the same would also fail because they lack a foundation-or go beyond a foundation-of congressional power to protect equal voting rights.
+This is not mere legal sleight of hand.
+Remember that the Voting Rights Amendments were adopted a century or more after the original constitutional text.
+My reading here is analogous to how the various pro-slavery provisions, such as the Fugitive Slave Clause, were simply ignored after the Thirteenth, Fourteenth, and Fifteen Amendments were passed.83 Similarly, reference in the Fourteenth Amendment to "male" residents and citizens is automatically cancelled out by the Nineteenth Amendment.84

+In addition, this interpretation does not render the Equal Suffrage Clause superfluous.
+For example, an amendment to eliminate a state, allocate zero senators to a state, or abolish the Senate would run afoul of the provision because no legitimate justification for these actions can be given that they are aimed to protect voting rights within other structural constitutional constraints.
+Statutes to do the same would also fail because they lack a foundation of delegated congressional power to protect equal voting rights.85

 Second, even if one admits that Article V may limit the authority of Congress to enact legislation that is the equivalent of an amendment, the plain meaning of the language does not constrain congressional action in this context.
-Arguably, the states would "consent" to this reform through their representatives in the Congress.
-By its plain meaning too, "equal suffrage in the Senate" implies some measure of equal voting rights for the citizens of states in Congress, at least as read in connection with the later texts of the Voting Rights Amendments.
-In other words, citizens from California today do not enjoy "equal suffrage."
+Arguably, the states would "consent" to this reform legislatively through their representatives in the Congress.
+By its plain meaning too, "equal suffrage in the Senate" implies some measure of equal voting rights for the citizens in Congress, at least as read in connection with the later texts of the Voting Rights Amendments.
+In other words, U.S. citizens living in California today do not enjoy "equal suffrage" under a contemporary understanding of "equal."